ClearBlade/aws-s3-access-control/Readme.md

 ## Setup

-### Out of the Box
+### - Out of the Box

-This package contains an example S3 Object to fetch.
+This package contains an example S3 Object to fetch, and can be run upon a fresh install.
+Run `FetchS3Object`

-### Integration with Developer's S3 Buckets
+### - Integration with Developer's S3 Buckets

 1. Create account: https://aws.amazon.com/documentation/s3/
 2. Upload objects to provide access control upon